elucidation-project/elucidation/elucidation-bundle/README.md

 #### Communication Definitions

-This configuration property defines the various types of communications between a service and other services, and whether or not an event is "dependent" or not.
+This configuration property defines the various types of communications between a service and other services, and whether an event is "dependent" or not.
 It is represented in `ElucidationConfiguration` by a `List<CommunicationDefinition>`.
 The default definitions include "HTTP" and "JMS".

 Note this property is currently only configurable in code due to the requirement that a `CommunicationDefinition`